5 Heart and mind friendly foods that are perfect for seniors

-Adding power foods to daily meals that can help take care of the heart and mind is a great way to live healthy.
+Adding power foods to daily meals that can help take care of the heart and mind is a great way to live healthy and even prevent falls that are common cause for injuries among seniors.
 Here are 5 senior-friendly foods to add to your plate.

 Oily fish like salmon, mackerel and tuna are rich in omega-3 fatty acids.
 These acids help build membranes around brain cells, improving their structure.
 Blood deficiency of omega-3 fatty acids has been linked to reduced mental function and while aiding your brain, salmon is even known for reducing heart disease.